Property remains the preferred investment asset by UAE residents for 2018, according to a new survey.

 "On a global level, property continues to offer excellent prospects for capital growth.
 For example, North America continues to be an attractive market for the UAE residents, due to the impressive returns it offers investors, as shown by Chicago which has experienced an 36 percent increase in house prices in the last five years while rental yields have increased 10 percent between 2016-2017.

 "Closer to home, as the most mature market in Europe, the UK has always been popular with overseas investors.
 London, due to its chronic housing deficit and the government’s increased spending on infrastructure, remains a solid investment choice.
 However, recently we have also seen a change in buyer behaviour.
-UAE residents are now looking beyond Central London for more affordable properties in regional cities such as Birmingham, Manchester and Liverpool."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+UAE residents are now looking beyond Central London for more affordable properties in regional cities such as Birmingham, Manchester and Liverpool."For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.